Proof of Schur's conjecture in $\mathbb R^d$: Proof

-Finally, consider the case when $w_2$ falls into $\pi'$ and, moreover, $w_2$ coincides with $v'$.
-To conclude the proof, we need to check that the arc on which $v', v_1$ lie projects inside the spherical convex hull of vertices $v_1,\ldots,v_d$.
-This is equivalent to the statement that the circle $S_2\cap\ldots\cap S_d$ and the sphere $S$ touch at $v_1$ (in the plane $\pi$).
-In that case the circle would lie in the exterior of the ball $B$.
-The fact about touching is clear, so the point $w_2$ lie in $\Theta\backslash B$, and we can apply the spherical analogue of Lemma \ref{lemimp}.
-The proof is complete.
+As for the third part of Lemma \ref{lem2facts}, consider the case when $w_2$ falls into $\pi'$ and, moreover, $w_2$ coincides with $v'$.
+We need to check that the arc on which $v', v_1$ lie projects inside the spherical convex hull $T$ of vertices $v_1,\ldots,v_d$.
+It is clear that the circle $S_2\cap\ldots\cap S_d$ and the sphere $S$ touch at $v_1$ (in the plane $\pi$).
+Thus the circle lies in the exterior of the ball $B$ and the point $w_2$ lies in $\Theta\backslash B$.
+This by Observation \ref{obs01} gives that the arc projects inside $T$.
+Therefore, we can apply the spherical analogue of Lemma \ref{lemimp} to conclude the proof of Lemma \ref{lem2facts} in the spherical case.

+The analysis of the possibilities work the same, and the proof of Theorem \ref{thcom} in the spherical case is complete.